 As long as a German Longhaired Pointer gets plenty of exercise, this breed makes an amazing pet for active singles and families alike.
 They thrive in homes with yards or plenty of space to run, sniff, and romp.
 If you’re looking for a loyal dog who will keep you as active as ever, the German Longhaired Pointer just might be the right breed for you!

-See below for complete list of German Longhaired Pointer dog breed facts and traits!
+See below for complete list of dog breed traits and facts about German Longhaired Pointers!

 German Longhaired Pointer Dog Breed Pictures